marcusoftnet/marcusoftnet.github.io/_posts/2014-03-26-setting-up-complete-node-development.md

 > curl
 > The program 'curl' is currently not installed.
 You can install it by
 > typing:
-> sudo apt-get install curl</span>
+> sudo apt-get install curl

 <div>

 What a lovely error message!
-So I did that... "<span style="font-family: Courier New, Courier, monospace;">sudo apt-get install curl</span>"... and now finally it worked!
+So I did that... "<span style="font-family: Courier New, Courier, monospace;">sudo apt-get install curl"... and now finally it worked!

 </div>